Chapter 5 Post-Travel Evaluation

 Clinicians have access to resources on the Internet that provide information about geographic-specific risks, disease activity, and other useful information, such as drug-susceptibility patterns for pathogens.
-Infectious diseases are dynamic, as demonstrated by a review of adult returned travelers with fever and rash seen in 2006 and 2007 at a Paris hospital.
-The most common diagnosis was chikungunya, followed by dengue and African tick-bite fever.
-In contrast, because of the wide use of vaccine, hepatitis A infection is becoming less common in travelers.
+Infectious diseases are dynamic, as demonstrated by the introduction and spread of chikungunya virus in the Americas beginning in late 2013 and the rapid spread of Zika virus in the Americas in 2015 and 2016.
+In contrast, because of the wide use of vaccine, hepatitis A infection is now infrequently seen in travelers.

 Travelers may acquire infections caused by common bacteria that are unusually resistant.
-Bacteria that produce the enzyme NDM-1, which confers resistance to virtually all available antibiotics, have been found in infections acquired during travel, most often related to medical care (both elective and emergency).
-These bacteria have been most commonly reported after exposures in the Indian subcontinent.
+Bacteria that produce extended-spectrum β-lactamases and carbapenem-resistant Enterobacteriaceae, including bacteria expressing the metalloprotease NDM-1, which confers resistance to many available antibiotics, have been found in infections acquired during travel, most often related to medical care (both elective and emergency).
 Enteric fever, the term used to describe either typhoid or paratyphoid fever, has also become increasingly resistant to fluoroquinolones (see Chapter 3, Typhoid & Paratyphoid Fever).

 The tables in this section identify some common infections by presenting findings or other characteristics, by area of travel and by incubation periods.
 These highlight only the most common infections.
 The listed references and websites should be consulted for more detailed information.
 In most studies, a specific cause for fever is not identified in about 25% of returned travelers.